mmarbout/PAK_P3_infection_analysis/README.md

 # PAK_P3_infection_analysis

 this set of scripts is dedicated to the analysis of PAK_P3 infection cycle and refered to the publication:
-"3D genomic reveal specific patterns of phage genome dynamics and host interactions during lytic infection of Pseudomonas aeruginosa."
+"3D genomic reveals phage genome dynamics and host interactions during lytic infection of Pseudomonas aeruginosa."

 ## dataset

 all the HiC reads can be downloaded on SRA using the following Bioproject reference: PRJNA1331554 The RNA seq reads from Chevalereau et al. 2016 can be downloaded on the NCBI GEO portal (GSE76513).
 The FastA reference file can be downloaded on the github.

+if you want to skip the generation of raw data files, you can find them at the following link :
+- faire un repo Zenodo pour les fichiers mcool & co

 ## dependencies